-Western has reviewed HR 4349.
-There are several similarities between the draft legislation and Western's initial proposals brought forward in the November Federal Register notice, and there are some distinct departures.
+Western has reviewed HR 470.
+There are several similarities between the draft legislation and Western's initial proposals brought forward in the November 20, 2009 Federal Register notice, and there are some departures.
 To provide background that may be useful to the Subcommittee members as this bill is considered, I'll address some of these differences in my comments.

 All of Western's allocation efforts are open to public participation and conducted in accordance with the Administrative Procedures Act.
 At each stage of the process, Western proposes actions and/or policy to be considered and is open for public comment and input.
-Western believes soliciting and integrating public input into policy decisions allows Western to progress to results that are in the public's best interest and lead to the most widespread use of this resource.
+Western believes soliciting and integrating public input into policy decisions allows Western to develop results that are in the public's best interest and lead to the most widespread use of this resource.

-HR 4349 directs Western to allocate certain amounts of Hoover power within eighteen (18) months after enactment.
-Based on historical practice and in review of Western's marketing project plans, an 18-month time frame may not be sufficient to thoroughly solicit and integrate public input into our marketing criteria and final allocations.
 Western has 15 current contractors who receive an allocation of Hoover power.
-Two of those existing contractors are the Colorado River Agency (CRC) and the Arizona Power Authority (APA).
-APA and CRC sub-allocate their allocations to customers under prescribed guidelines and regulations.
-Both HR 4349 and Western's administrative effort propose an amount of resource to be allocated to new customers.
-HR 4349 proposes certain quantities to be allocated to APA and CRC for their disposition to new customers.
-While it is anticipated that new customers to APA and CRC could result from this effort, Western's process affords the opportunity of full public input and assures all interested parties are considered in the power's disposition.
+Two of those existing contractors are the Colorado River Commission (CRC) and the Arizona Power Authority (APA).
+CRC and APA sub-allocate their Hoover power to customers under prescribed guidelines and regulations.
+Both HR 470 and Western's administrative effort propose an amount of resource to be allocated to new customers.
+HR 470 proposes certain quantities to be allocated to APA and CRC for their disposition to new customers.
+While it is anticipated that new customers to APA and CRC could result from this effort, Western's process affords the opportunity to fully seek public input and assures all interested parties are considered in the power's disposition.